How to look for records of... 1939 Register

 - enumeration district code (‘ED Letter Code’) such as DVIA

 - numbers from National Registration Identity Cards or ration books, or from pre-1991 NHS Medical Cards – some of these forms of identification included the enumeration district code (‘ED Letter Code’), a four- or five-letter code followed by two numbers (these two numbers are the schedule number and the sub-number)

-You can learn more about the 1939 Register by watching the Using the 1939 register webinar.
+You can learn more about the 1939 Register by watching our webinar on Using the 1939 Register.